 However, the In-house recruiting team leverages its connectivity with the internal hiring team and organizational knowledge.
 They operate from within the surroundings and settings of the company’s closest circle.
 However, it may be easier for them to sometimes know things simply beyond the role requirements, and thus, can make changes accordingly.

-Speed, Flexibility, and Cost-Friendly
+Speed, Flexibility, and Cost-Savings

 RPOs move faster.
 They will help a company fill its vacant positions and quickly move to the next task.
 On average, the hire time is reduced by 25% with an experienced RPO.
 They usually have a sound database of candidates ready to be connected without unnecessarily needing to source them up, saving everyone’s time and energy.
 However, the In-house recruiting team is comparatively slower and spends more on posting job roles, screening candidates, and getting the right person on board.